BarbyKelly/quizproject/README.md

 After comparing Favicon codes to the codes from Love Running, developer noticed that path needed to be adjusted.
 After adjusting the path, favicon appeared on the website.

-* HTML error
+### HTML error

-- Developer saw this error when inspecting the website: "Uncaught TypeError: startQuizBtn is not a function at HTMLButtonElement.onclick".
+Developer saw the following error when inspecting the website: "Uncaught TypeError: startQuizBtn is not a function at HTMLButtonElement.onclick".

-- Developer found the solution after reading this [article](https://stackoverflow.com/questions/51282433/typeerror-functionname-is-not-a-function-at-htmlbuttonelement-onclick)
+Developer found the solution after reading this [article](https://stackoverflow.com/questions/51282433/typeerror-functionname-is-not-a-function-at-htmlbuttonelement-onclick)

-- Error had been caused by startQuizBtn, were it was supposed to be startQuizBtnFunction instead.
+Error had been caused by startQuizBtn, were it was supposed to be startQuizBtnFunction instead.

 [Back to top](#contents)

 ## Known Bugs
-...if not showing properly on some sites/phones

 [Back to top](#contents)